Top 5 Best Calorie Counting Apps

 4. Fitocracy Macros

-By far the best calorie counter app for the serious athlete, Fitocracy Macros is the only calorie app on the market that monitors macronutrients.
+By far the best calorie counter app for the serious athlete, Fitocracy Macros is a great calorie app on the market that also monitors macronutrients.
 Enter the amount of carbs, fats and proteins in a meal, name the meal for future reference, and find out how much your body needs for the rest of the day.

 Downside: Without a food database, there's a lot of manual input.